asd-xiv/state-list/README.md

 # redux-list

-> Treat Redux state slices as lists with a standard structure and behaviour
+> Redux state slices as lists with a standard structure and behaviour

 ---